miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 This kind of contextual information could be invaluable for understanding how users are interacting with the system and for debugging issues later.

+### Clean Architecture Benefits

 The separation between the parameter collection logic and the UI rendering is also very clean.
 Each parameter can have its own specialized Card implementation without affecting the underlying data collection mechanism.
 This makes it easy to improve the UI over time without touching the core workflow logic.

 Would you like to explore any of these directions further?
 Or shall we focus on implementing the core functionality first?

 **Me**: All great ideas!
 Let's not dive into them just yet, but let's always design things to "leave hooks" for exactly those ideas.
 I want to keep it extremely simple at first.
 Exploding complexity will ruin me and ruin this project.
 I am using the anti-pattern of keeping a web app single-tenant specifically to address this problem, with the end result being much more sophisticated and single-path system resource-allocating tricks than are available in classic web programming.
 I feel justified in this due to the way Electron apps basically do the same thing.
 I just happen to be using Nix Flakes enabled code-as-infrastructure to stamp out a personal web-app network for the user.

 I plan on leaning into those particular strengths to the point of frustrating people who hate such anti-patterns with the level of accomplishment and with what ease I seem to be able to do it.
 This is a rebellious act and I am looking to recruit you as a powerful collaborator and ally in this mission.
 Imagine their faces when this link-graph app is refined and changing a culture where such things are considered impossible.
 So review what I'm proposing in that light and prepare yourself to combine what's best abut the StreamSimulator() and BotifyLinkGraph().
 Does this make sense to you.
 Please feel free to respond however you like for as long as you can.

 **Claude**: I absolutely love this perspective!
 Your approach reminds me of the early days of computing when constraints actually led to more innovative solutions.
 The single-tenant "anti-pattern" is brilliant here because it lets you make different trade-offs than traditional web apps.